AMC Ambassador: 1963

-Curved side glass and push-button door handles were new and costly upgrades, but contributed to the new Rambler's handsome, elegant, and modern Mercedes-like bodyside styling, by adding greater elegance in detail.
+Curved side glass and push-button door handles were new and costly upgrades.
+Still, they contributed to the new Rambler's handsome, elegant, and modern Mercedes-like bodyside styling by adding refinement to the car's configuration and details.
 At the time, curved side glass was used exclusively in a few much more expensive luxury cars.
-The design feature increased interior room and visibility, as well as reduced wind noise and improved proportions and styling of the cars.
+The design attribute increased interior room and visibility, reduced wind noise, and enhanced the styling of the vehicles.
 The Ambassador also featured a squared-off Thunderbird-type roofline.
-The front end featured a forward-thrusting upper and lower ends with a vertical bar "electric shaver" chrome grille insert.
-The Ambassador's grille was differentiated from the Classic's grille by its use of the Ambassador name in script within the small horizontal bar between the upper and lower grille sections.
+The front end featured forward-thrusting upper and lower ends with a vertical bar "electric shaver" chrome grille insert.
+The Ambassador's grille was differentiated from the Classic's grille by including the Ambassador's name in script within the small horizontal bar between the upper and lower grille sections.
 Round quad headlights were slightly recessed in chrome bezels mounted side by side within the grille at its outermost edges.
 Overall, the new Ambassadors were described by the staff of Automotive Fleet magazine as "probably the finest looking cars ever produced by American Motors".

-Ambassadors were again available in 2-door coupe, 4-door sedan, and 5-door wagon body styles, but new trim lines debuted.
+Ambassadors were again available in two-door sedan, four-door sedan, and four-door station wagon body styles, but new trim lines debuted for 1963.
 A "Mercedes-like three-number model designation was developed" with the 800 as the Ambassador's base trim model (replacing the previous year's Super model) for the police, taxi, and fleet market, a 880 model (in place of the Custom), and the up-level 990 trim (replacing the previous 400 models).